terrijlee/SQL_Project_Data_Job_Analysis/README.md

 | Go         | 122735         |
 | R          | 116773         |

 Interestingly, some of the most in-demand skills are not the highest paid.
-For example, Python, SQL, and R at the bottom of the top 25 list.
+For example, Python, SQL, and R are at the bottom of the top 25 list.
 However, seeing as it was included in this list, those skills remain worthwhile to pursue.

 Notably, some of the top-paid skills in this list are related to artificial intelligence and machine learning tools.
 Just to name a few:
 - Scala